pimalaya/comodoro/README.md

 ## Concept

-Comodoro is a Pomodoro timer CLI.
+Comodoro is a socket-based CLI timer following the principles of the Pomodoro Technique.
 It helps you fight procrastination by spliting work times from break times.

-The timer is divided into 6 periods:
+The timer is divided into 6 consecutive periods that repeat indefinitely:

 1. Work time (25 min)
 2. Short break time (5 min)